UMAprotocol/UMIPs/UMIPs/umip-35.md

 This question can be answered three-fold: 1) the choice of BTC and ETH for the basis was chosen as they are currently the two highest market cap coins with the most liquid futures markets.
 In the future, we plan to add others as well.
 2) the maturity of the basis was chosen to be the two closest maturities (3m - March and 6m- June) as they are the most liquid / highest ADV 3) the choice of the 3 exchanges is explained below, but essentially they are 3 out of the 4 top exchanges globally for ADV/liquidity/reputation.

+- What is the reasoning for min + max bounds on the px identifier?

+Per some of the feedback, CeFi exchanges already have clamps around their swap funding rates to mitigate a persistent dislocation, and based on empirical analysis the +-25% bounds on the basis for both BTC and ETH seemed more than generous, and adds to the economic security around the synthetics to ensure sponsors do not get liquidated in a way that is not consistent with the term structure itself.

 - What analysis can you provide on where to get the most robust prices?
 (Robust as in legitimate liquidity, legitimate volume, price discrepancies between exchanges, and trading volume between exchanges)

 As mentioned in the initial section, Binance, Huobi, and FTX are 3 out of the 4 most liquid / highest ADV exchanges in the world for derivatives and spot markets and reputed to be of extremely high quality with low probability of the exchange defaulting.
 The last few months, Binance regularly has had higher than 20 bil ADV, Huobi >10bil, and FTX > 2bil.
 The wide consensus is that the BTC futures, ETH futures, BTC spot, and ETH spot are of the highest legitimate liquidity/volume + minimal price discrepancies from other exchanges.